 With those changes taking place, I also eased from the routines and strict schedules I was following religiously.
-Only, as I was doing this, it wasn’t done in a manner that was consciously planned; the relaxation of one thing led to another, then to another, and slowly by slowly, and might I emphasize once more— quite subconsciously, I placed almost all my gears in neutral position.
+Only, as I was doing this, it wasn’t done in a manner that was consciously planned; the relaxation of one thing led to another, then to another, and slowly by slowly, and might I emphasize once more – quite unconsciously, I placed almost all my gears in neutral position.

-Still, I would honestly admit that God allowed me such a freedom so as to plan my own schedules, be my own self-starter, organize my life without pegging it on a work routine or rather, propelled by any external forces, so as to live this new chapter of my life freely.
+Still, I will honestly admit, God allowed me such a freedom to plan my own schedules, be my own self-starter, organize my life without pegging it on a work routine or rather, propelled by any external forces, so as to live this new chapter of my life freely.

-Thence, I started waking up a bit later than usual, changing my me-time with God from the more strict times I had set to— speaking and praying with Him from my heart: whenever and wherever.
+From thence, I started waking up a bit later than usual, changing my me-time with God from the more strict times I had set to – speaking and praying to Him from my heart: whenever and wherever.

 Now, communing with God in this way was freeing on one hand, but on the other hand, I felt as though I was somehow lying to myself.

 Why?
 Because I appreciate order and organization.
-They help me work efficiently and effectively, and honestly because also, outside of those factors, more often than not, I always feel confused.
+They help me work efficiently and effectively, and honestly, because outside of these factors, more often than not, I always feel confused.
 Hence why I kept feeling a sense of self-deception because, there were times, whenever I began praying (wherever it was), I felt out of place, out of sync, and even lost.

 (I am still struggling with this even to-date.)

 Anyways, I found myself struggling to get up early; one week I was up early, the next, I was sleeping in for a while.
-And coming from a background of order and doing things when they needed to be done with immediate effect, I was wondering what had gotten a hold of me.
+And coming from a background of order and doing things when they needed to be done, I was wondering what had gotten over me.

 There was just too much inconsistency going on in my life which I despised.

-However still, I had felt the weight on my shoulders lifted: both from the busy work environment and highly routined church environment to more flexible environments— including interactions with various people, I had begun battling problems touching on consistency, discipline and commitment.
+Even though I had felt the weight on my shoulders lifted: both from the busy work environment and highly routined church environment to more flexible environments – including interactions with various people, I had begun battling problems touching on consistency, discipline and commitment.

 It’s funny this thing: freedom.
-It can be both a great asset if used responsibly or a burden if used irresponsibly.
+It can be both a great asset if used responsibly or a liability if used irresponsibly.

-However, the main reason why we are here today is: forgiving myself.
+But the main reason why we are here today is this: forgiving myself.

 I am choosing to forgive myself and start all over again.

 Looking back, I now believe that that happened because it needed to happen that way.
-Otherwise, I might never have learnt how weak I was on my own, how fallible I was by myself and even the extent to which, if left by myself, I could self-destruct.
+Otherwise, I would never have learnt how weak I was on my own; how fallible I was by myself even to an extent of which, if left by myself, I could self-destruct.

 What manner of pride!

-Again, I thank God, because He is firstly: loving, then He is true, and most importantly— gracious.
-(Should be noted that the way He operates does not always follow that order.)
+Again, I thank God, because He is first and foremost: loving, then He is true, and most importantly – gracious.
+(Should be noted that He normally does not operate in that order.)

 Now, I will definitely not lie to you that I have somehow overcome my sleeping sickness…I am struggling with it even as I write this post.
 But I know I’ll get to my destination: that I know for a fact.

-I know too, that God has already forgiven my pride and my self-exaltation and I, also, choose to forgive myself as well.
-To be gentle with myself, to understand my weaknesses and strengths, and to hand them all over to Him to use and to work on for His glory.
+I know too, that God has already forgiven my pride and my self-exaltation.
+And I, also, choose to forgive myself as well; to be gentle with myself, to understand my weaknesses and strengths, and to hand them all over to Him to work on for His glory.

 Funny, how we human beings resist change.
 With every fiber of our being within us we truly fight it.

-Nevertheless, even in the midst of what I would term as a mess myself: God is creating a masterpiece.
+Nevertheless, even in the midst of what I would term as a mess myself: God has been creating a masterpiece.
 Because that mess has been a learning curve.
-I have learnt, I have grown, and I have gone through a metamorphosis of sorts that to me, seemed messy and a failure.
+I have learnt; I have grown, and I have gone through a metamorphing of sorts that to me, has seemed as messy and a failure.

 But God, has seen a victory!